29592 Private William James Johnson, 2nd & 3rd Battalions, Bedfordshire Regiment

 Having been captured, William was then held in Germany at Cassel, where he is recorded on 5th June 1918, at Zwickau, recorded on 12th June and at Chemnitz, recorded on 5th July 1918.
 Although his date of birth is given as 1886 rather than 1884, the other information recorded clearly fits William.
 His release date is not known but his Autumn 1918 Absent Voters’ List entry notes that he was a Prisoner of War and that his home address was then Bridgewater Lodge, Ashridge Park.

 William’s Spring 1919 Absent Voters’ list entry shows that, on his return to England, he was transferred to the 3rd Battalion, Bedfordshire Regiment, a Reserve Battalion engaged in Home Service.
 It also shows that his home address was by then 29 Ringshall, to which he returned by Autumn 1919, once he had been demobilised.
+He then resumed work as a Plumber and Painter on the Ashridge Estate.
 For his War Service, William was awarded the British War Medal and the Allied Victory Medal.

 Men who have answered their country’s call in defence of a “Scrap of Paper”